 Bethlehem Terrefe Gebreyohannes’s memoir Fire Walkers was published by Mawenzi House in 2016.
-Beth was fourteen when she fled Emperor Haile Selassie’s dictatorship in her native Ethiopia.
+Beth was fourteen when she fled the communist revolution in her native Ethiopia.
 Carrianne Leung will share her perspective of being a child of parents from Hong Kong, and speaking more broadly to the immigrant experience, which she wrote about in The Wondrous Woo (Ianna Publications) and her second acclaimed novel, That Time I Loved You (HarperCollins).

 2:30 pm we'll be found beside the steel and concrete Prince Edward Viaduct.
 Did you know it was constructed in three parts: a bridge over Rosedale Ravine, an embankment along Bloor Street and a 1,620 foot bridge over the Don Valley linking Castle Frank with Danforth Avenue.
 It was completed after almost four years to an official ceremony on October 18, 1918.
 Amanda O’Rourke, Director of Strategic Planning at 8-80 Cities, has been instrumental in the organization’s development and has worked on numerous local and international projects.

 Melissa Bruntlett and Chris Bruntlett will share their stories of emerging bike cultures from around the world as gathered in their new book Building the Cycling City.
 AND we will have graphic novelists from The Royal Academy of Illustration & Design (RAID), an award-winning multi-media creative collective and artist’s society established in 2002.
 Ramón K. Pérez, CEO, artist & writer and RAID will be writing and drawing an exclusive, original broadsheet for this Book Ride.